joeshirey/SamplesUI/docs/TDD.md

 - `@google-cloud/bigquery`: Google Cloud client library for BigQuery.
 - `cors`: Middleware for enabling Cross-Origin Resource Sharing.
 - `dotenv`: Module for loading environment variables from a `.env` file.
+- `nodemon`: A tool that automatically restarts the Node.js application when file changes in the directory are detected (used for development).

 ### 3.3.
 API Endpoints